StarsoftAnalysis/ESP8266AlarmClock/README.md

     Copyright 2021 Chris Dennis

-    This file is part of AlarmClock.
+    This file is part of ESP8266AlarmClock.

-    AlarmClock is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    ESP8266AlarmClock is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.